drewwint/missdat/README.md

 By integrating `missdat` into your data analysis workflow, you can make informed decisions about handling missing data, leading to more robust statistical inferences.

 ## What is missdat?
-**missdat** is a Python package that provide usefull tools to quickly assess missing data and provide the user with information on how to best address missingness to improve statistical inferences.
-Specifically These functions allow the user to perform missing data diagnostics, run a test to deterine if data is Missing Completely at Random (MCAR), and estimate the most likley value for that missing data point (currently only maximizing the expected values with Full Information Maximum Liklihood [FIML]).
+**missdat** is a Python package that provides useful tools to quickly assess missing data and provide the user with information on how to redress missingness to improve statistical inferences.
+Specifically, these functions allow the user to perform missing data diagnostics, run a test to determine if data is Missing Completely at Random (MCAR), and estimate the most likely value for that missing data point (currently only maximizing the expected values with Full Information Maximum Likelihood [FIML]).

 ## References
 - Enders, C. K. (2010). *Applied Missing Data Analysis*.
 Guilford Press.